kioplato/SIGMOD-2023/README.md

 | 10k     | 14         | ?      | 0.420 secs    | NaN          |
 | 10m     | 8          | NaN    | ?             | TLE          |
 | 10m     | 32         | NaN    | ?             | TLE          |

-# Ideas
-Baseline uses euclidean distance comparison only version.
-This version does not include a square root over the result.
-More [here][2].

-Approximate clustering exists.
-Can we implement it?
-Does it offer better tradeoff over recall vs construction time?

-Plot the recall score and runtime for various number of clusters.

 # Find best hyperparameters